Back to blog

 Situational Awareness and Safety

-One of the main benefits of the open-ear design is it allows you to maintain situational awareness since the ear canal remains unobstructed.
+One of the main benefits of clip-on earbuds with open-ear design is maintaining situational awareness, as the ear canal remains unobstructed.
 This provides for greater safety when cycling or running on busy streets.
 It also allows you to enjoy your audio in an office environment while still remaining aware of your surroundings, whether that’s an important announcement or a coworker looking to ask you a quick question.

 Compatibility with Glasses and Helmets